Alibijaban: Description

-Alibijaban is located in the southwestern end of Ragay Gulf approximately 3.6 km from the mainland of Bondoc Peninsula.
+Alibihaban is located in the southwestern end of Ragay Gulf approximately 3.6 km from the mainland of Bondoc Peninsula.
 It is roughly 4.6 km from north to south, and 1.3 km from east to west at its widest point.
 It is a low-lying island surrounded by a fringing reef which is interspersed with seagrass beds near the shore.
 The island's central and northern interior are dominated by mangrove wilderness, with most of the population concentrated on two sitios on the island's western and southwestern coast facing San Andres and Bondoc Peninsula.
 Its coastal formations include sandy beaches and rocky shores, particularly in its northeastern side.

 The island is accessible via motorized banca from the port of San Andres.
 It is 330 km southeast of Manila via the Pan-Philippine Highway and Bondoc Peninsula Road.

 Conservation

-Alibajaban has some of the most undisturbed mangrove wilderness in the Philippines.
+Alibihaban has some of the most undisturbed mangrove wilderness in the Philippines.
 It hosts at least 22 mangrove species and 14 species of birds, including the Tabon scrubfowl, white-collared kingfisher, jungle crow, black-naped oriole, Philippine collared dove, Asian glossy starling, chestnut munia, Philippine pied fantail, common emerald dove, black-crowned night heron, common snipe.
 It also supports a number of fruit bats and monitor lizards.
 Since the establishment on the island of a wilderness protected area in 1981, the Community Environment and Resources Office (CENRO) under the Department of Environment and Natural Resources and Provincial Government of Quezon now administers the area.

 The island also has the most diverse marine habitat in the region of Ragay Gulf.
 It is home to at least 30 genera of hard coral dominated by Porites, Montipora and Acropora.
 Its adjacent waters are visited by whale sharks, manta rays, and pawikans (marine turtles).
 The passage of a municipal ordinance in 2006 prohibited all kinds of fishing in the area.

 Tourism

-Alibijaban is an emerging backpacker destination.
+Alibihaban is an emerging backpacker destination.
 It's fine white sand beach and mangrove forest are few of the reasons why backpackers visit the island.
 The activities to do include: beach bumming, camping, boating, and snorkeling.